 You Can Settle Your Workers’ Compensation Claim

 That does not mean you should always settle your case.
 At times, there are good reasons to settle, while at others, it may be better to wait.
-The important thing is to hire an attorney who has been settling cases for 25 years, knows how to settle cases, has a track record of obtaining excellent settlements, and explains the process to clients – with the result that Dan Siegel’s client regularly refer other clients to him.
+The important thing is to hire an attorney who has been settling cases for over 30 years, knows how to settle cases, has a track record of obtaining excellent settlements, and explains the process to clients.

 When you are considering settling your Pennsylvania workers’ compensation claim, remember that Attorney Dan Siegel only represents injured workers and does everything possible to assure that every client receives the largest settlement possible.

-If you would like to speak with Dan Siegel, call (610) 446-3457 or send an email, and Dan will respond promptly.
-All workers’ compensation matters are handled on a contingent fee basis, which means that you never pay a fee unless Dan Siegel gets you benefits or successfully prevents your employer from stopping your benefits.
-Give Dan Siegel a call at (610) 446-3457 or send an email.
+All workers’ compensation matters are handled on a contingent fee basis, which means that you never pay a fee unless we get you benefits or successfully prevent your employer from stopping your benefits.
+Give our office a call at (610) 446-3457, send an email, or fill out the form below.